One-on-One Tutoring & Educational Assessments for Danvers Studentsadmin2023-09-04T08:42:35+00:00

 The LiPS Program

 Referred to as LiPS, this phonetically based program enables students to learn how to speak words properly before actually writing them.
-It demonstrates to students how proper use of the lips, tongue, and mouth create the basics of letters and words.
+It demonstrates to students how proper use of the lips, tongue, and mouth creates the basics of letters and words.

 Nancibell® Visualizing & Verbalizing® Program